 – Only two sizes available

-The Ringside Apex Boxing Gloves are actually my favorite pair of boxing gloves for beginners.
+The Ringside Apex Boxing Gloves are actually one of my favorite pairs of boxing gloves for heavy bag training.
 They’re made from a highly respected brand and are very affordable gloves.
 They have great IMF (injected molded foam) technology that makes them feel soft and comfortable.
 The Apex gloves have a tapered wrist inclosure which is comfortable for heavy hitters.
 They have over 10 different colors to choose from which makes them one of the most unique and stylish gloves on this list.

 These gloves are great for boxing, however they can also be used for Muay Thai and MMA training.
-The Ringside Apex are great for heavy bag training, sparring, and ‘all-around’ training.
-I highly recommend these gloves for beginners and people who want an affordable pair of gloves that come from a recognizable brand in boxing.
-The Ringside Apex are some of the best boxing gloves for beginners today.
+The Ringside Apex are great especially great for heavy bag training, which is why they’re highlighting our heavy bag training list.
+I highly recommend these gloves for fighters who want an affordable pair of gloves that come from a recognizable brand in boxing.
+The Ringside Apex are some of the best boxing gloves for heavy bag training today.

 – Premium leather construct